 I’ve been involved in environmental toxicants since about 1993, first with plastics and pesticides.
 Other topics include GMOs, nuclear power generation, depleted uranium (DU) and more.

-I was a member of the Berkeley Plastics Task Force, as its health advisor.
-I was also a health advisor to the Algalita Marine Research Foundation.
+I was a health advisor to the Algalita Marine Research Foundation.
 As a member of the Sierra Club Genetic Engineering Committee I promoted education about the harm of GMOs through sponsoring speakers who were prominent opponents such as Percy Schmeiser (Canada) and Devinder Sharma (India).
+And I was a member of the Berkeley Plastics Task Force, as its health advisor.
+Their 1996 Report essentially stated that plastics are not actually being recycled and that it wasn’t economically viable.

-As a board member of the Hoosier Environmental Council I encouraged a broadening of the focus of their basic agenda and vastly increased exposure on their website.
+As a board member of the Hoosier Environmental Council in Indiana, I encouraged a broadening of the focus of their basic agenda and vastly increased exposure on their website.

 I was also a board member of a Berkeley, CA nonprofit named Thimmakka after an Indian environmentalist, Saalumarada Thimmakka.
 Its main mission in Berkeley and through the East Bay was a project called The Greening of the South Asian Restaurants.
 I gained a new understanding of South Asian culture and maintain close ties with them.
 One who I especially love is now living in Mumbai and her business is Queer Ink. . .
 Changing the popular narrative of LGBTHQIA+ India.